 Learning to be a leader begins with developing leadership skills within your self.
 You’re growing a successful business and design team, an online retail business, and making sure the Yellowberry brand stays consistent with your vision.
 How did you develop your leadership skills?

 “I was a competitive athlete growing up and competed on the national and international levels and competing in world cups.
 I was very committed and intense.
 That’s when I learned about being on a team, teamwork, and being a leader for it.
 As Yellowberry evolved I hired people older and smarter than me.
 I wanted to be the best example and never wanted to put myself above others on the team to reach our goals.
 I would never expect anything from my team that realistically I don’t think I could do.
-Not everyone may have my excitement for the company.
+Not everyone may understand the excitement for the company.
 However, we’re on the same playing and no one puts themselves above others on the team.
 We’re all working towards the same goal.”

 How do you pick your mentors?